 From the Jane’s Walk Steering Committee

 While we reinforce the call for physical distancing, we reject and will actively organize against social isolation.
-The Jane’s Walk Steering Committee is grateful for all of the energy and commitment of the global community and support all endeavours to reimagine Jane’s Walks in 2020.
+The Jane’s Walk Steering Committee is profoundly grateful for the global community; your energy and commitment keep the movement alive and thriving.